-14.1.
-Protection from Discovery means that, upon receipt of notice per §15.2, the Commission and participating states shall suspend with respect to an eligible taxpayer (see § 5.2) so protected, all inquiry and other enforcement activity (except criminal enforcement activity), with respect to that taxpayer's non-filer status and the type of tax it seeks to voluntarily disclose, pending that

-- taxpayer's completion of its MVD in accordance with the time limits set forth in §16. - 14.2.
-Provided that the state (or the Commission on behalf of the state) has not contacted (see §15.1 for definition) the taxpayer, it is protected from discovery in a state with respect to a type of tax beginning at 12:01 AM on the calendar day following the day that the Commission receives its request for MVD that meets the requirements of § 8 - 14.3.
-Protection from discovery ends at 12:01 AM on the day following the last day available to a taxpayer to meet a deadline as set forth in these procedures.
-For example, given a seven day deadline and time period beginning on July 1, protection from discovery ceases at 12:01 AM on July 9.
-Protection from discovery resumes at 12:01 AM on the calendar day after the taxpayer takes the required action.
+- 14.1.
+Protection from Discovery means that, upon receipt of a properly completed and electronically submitted application notice per §15.2, the Commission and the participating states applied to shall suspend with respect to an eligible taxpayer (see § 5.2) so protected, all inquiry and other enforcement activity (except criminal enforcement activity), with respect to that taxpayer's non-filer status and the type of tax it seeks to voluntarily disclose, pending that taxpayer's timely completion of its MVD-an agreement in accordance with the time limits set forth in - §16 or an extension granted by the state or the Commission. - 14.2.
+Provided that the state (or the Commission on behalf of the state) has not_already contacted (see §15.1 for definition) the taxpayer, it is protected from discovery in a state with respect to a type of tax beginning at 12:01 AM (Eastern Washington. - D.C. time) on the calendar day following the day that the Commission receives from the taxpayer a properly completed and electronically submitted application for voluntary disclosure to that state pursuant to its request for MVD that meets the requirements of § 8